digitalrebar/provision/doc/arch/runner-state.rst

   # This continues until the ``bootenv:local``
   # drpcli notices the bootenv change and prepares to reboot/kexec the system, but in this case does NOT.

 The runner has a historical anomaly for this case.
 If the bootenv’s name ends in ``-install``, the runner exits instead of rebooting/kexecing.
-This is to allow the kickstart / preseed based OSes “finish” their processing and reboot or kexec themselves.
+This allows the kickstart / preseed based OSes to “finish” their processing and reboot or kexec themselves.

 Once the system boots from the local disk, the runner starts and processes the last task which has DRP set the stage to `complete`.
 The runner goes idle at that point. (edited)